 Reese LLP represents investors, consumers and employees in a wide-array of class action litigation throughout the nation.
 The attorneys of Reese LLP are skilled litigators with years of experience in federal and state court.
 Reese LLP is based in New York, New York with attorneys also in Austin, Texas, and San Francisco, California.

-Mr. Reese litigates securities, consumer, and antitrust cases as class actions and on behalf of individual clients.
-Prior to joining private practice in 2000, Mr. Reese served as an assistant district attorney at the Manhattan District Attorney's Office where he served as a trial attorney prosecuting both violent and white-collar crime.
-Mr. Reese has extensive trial experience.
+Mr. Reese litigates consumer and antitrust cases as class actions and on behalf of individual clients.
+Prior to entering private practice in 2000, Mr. Reese served as an assistant district attorney at the Manhattan District Attorney’s Office where he served as a trial attorney prosecuting both violent and white-collar crime.

 Ms. Williams is based in New York from where she focuses her practice on class actions on behalf of defrauded consumers and investors.
 Ms. Williams has extensive experience in litigating complex commercial cases.

 Ms. Williams is admitted to the bars of several federal courts as well as the state bars of New York and Maryland.
 Ms. Williams received her juris doctorate from the University of Virginia School of Law in 1986 and her undergraduate degree from Harvard University in 1982.

 Ms. Stoia is based in San Francisco from where she litigates securities and consumer class actions.
 Ms. Stoia previously worked at the law firms of Brobeck Phleger & Harrison LLP and Gibson Dunn & Crutcher LLP.
 Prior to her work as a civil litigator, Ms. Stoia clerked for the Honorable Charles A. Legge of the Northern District of California.